How perceptive a character is of her surroundings may have dramaturgical relevance.

 In terms of narrative structure, a McGuffin occupies the(more…)

-While not a traditional archetype, and in many cases not even a participating character, the narrator is never really quite the same entity as the author either.
-Standard narrator types are:
+Anyway, while not a traditional archetype, and in many cases not even a participating character, the narrator is never really quite the same entity as the author either.

-In film, first person and third-person limited effectively amount to the same thing: the audience gets only one person’s perspective on the story (there is also the first-person camera angle, but rarely is an entire film presented that way).
+In film, first person and third-person limited effectively amount to the same thing: the audience gets one person’s perspective on the story per shot or scene (there is also the first-person “point of view” camera angle, but rarely is an entire film presented that way).
 In prose, first and third person is the difference between “I did this” and “she (or he) did that”.
 This is a stylistic choice.
 In the sense of what the narrator knows and tells, there is not necessarily much difference.

 Theme is a binding agent.
 It makes everything in a story stick together.